artursniegowski/Mastering_Django_through_Projects/README.md

 Unit Testing and Code Coverage:</br>
 - Pytest: Pytest is a robust testing framework used for writing and executing tests in Python.
 It simplifies test writing and allows for comprehensive test coverage to ensure robust code functionality.</br>
 - Pytest-Cov: Pytest-Cov is a plugin used to measure the code coverage achieved by the test suite.
 It provides a detailed report on how much of the codebase is covered by the tests, aiding in determining the effectiveness of the test suite.</br>

+## 17-Advanced Django: Mastering Django and Django Rest Framework Specialization
+This repository houses assignments completed as part of the Advanced Django: Mastering Django and Django Rest Framework Specialization offered on Coursera.
+The specialization comprises four courses:

+1. Advanced Django: Building a Blog
+- Create custom filters and templates
+- Optimize performance through caching and database operations
+- Authenticate users with Google
+- Explore Django and Bootstrap integration
+- Implement Django Debug Toolbar and Custom User models

+2. Advanced Django: Introduction to Django Rest Framework
+- Build APIs with Django Rest Framework
+- Utilize serializers, viewsets, routers, and authentication mechanisms
+- Work with JSON data and different types of related fields
+- Document APIs using Swagger UI and Django REST GUI

+3. Advanced Django: Advanced Django Rest Framework
+- Optimize Django Rest Framework performance with caching, throttling, and filtering
+- Write tests for APIs and integrate ReactJS
+- Implement JWT authentication and Django signals
+- Use Celery and Redis for task queuing and scheduling

+4. Advanced Django: External APIs and Task Queuing
+- Connect to external APIs and parse data
+- Implement task queuing with Celery and Redis
+- Utilize Django skills to create portfolio-quality projects
+- Explore asynchronous tasks and periodic task scheduling with Celery Beat

+This repository is a valuable resource for learners seeking to enhance their Django and Django Rest Framework skills.
+It offers a comprehensive collection of assignments, covering various advanced topics and practical applications in web development.

+Skills: Django, Django Rest Framework, Python Programming, React, JavaScript